20 Whole30 Snacks You’ll Actually Want to Eat

 Celery sticks with homemade guacamole

 If you’re not a guacamole fan, don’t fret, says Hughes.
 Use an almond butter or other nut butter instead.
-“Ants on a log may seem like a kid’s snack, but this snack has a lot to offer with extra fiber and a serving of healthy fat.”
+“Ants on a log may seem like a kid’s snack, but this snack has a lot to offer with extra fibre and a serving of healthy fat.”
 Raisins are Whole30-approved, just make sure the ingredients list doesn’t contain added sugar.

 Movie night doesn’t have to be canceled just because you can’t pop up a bucket of fluffy kernels.
 Lisa Levine, a health and wellness coach, recommends you roast and toast a tray of cauliflower popcorn instead when getting ready to watch a flick.
 “Dice up about a half a head of cauliflower into popcorn-sized pieces and toss it with some olive oil and salt,” Levine says.
 Roast it in a 450-degree oven for about 30 minutes, tossing it at least once after about 15 minutes.
 “It’s OK if it gets brown and crispy,” she says.
 “Take it out of the oven and sprinkle with onion powder, diced chives, paprika, or whatever seasoning you like.”
 Looking for more cauliflower recipes?
 Try our Roasted Cauliflower Dip.